tibs/beyond-spellchecking-talk/README.rst

 It will be presented as a video - the link to that video will be added here when it is available.

-It will (probably) also be presented beforehand as a live talk at CamPUG_ on 6th September 2022 - a link to the meetup page will also be added when possible.
+It may also be presented beforehand as a live talk at CamPUG_ on 6th September 2022 - a link to the meetup page will also be added if so.

 .. _`Write the Docs Prague 2022`: https://www.writethedocs.org/conf/prague/2022/
 .. _CamPUG: https://www.meetup.com/CamPUG/